Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 5.

-3) Both judgments are true
+3) both judgments are correct

-4) Nevertheless both judgments
+4) both judgments are incorrect

 6.